gasduster99/sppComp/try1/try1_2.md

 ## Prediction

-Repeatedly fitting model (M4) across port complex partitionings and applying the BMA procedure, ultimately provides access to posterior predictive distributions of the species compositions ($\pi^*_{jklm\eta}$) within a market category and time interval modeled period.
+Repeatedly fitting model (M4) across port complex configurations and applying the BMA procedure, ultimately provides access to posterior predictive distributions of the species compositions ($\pi^*_{jklm\eta}$) within a market category and time interval modeled period.
 A straight forward way to evaluate the performance